 end

+1. map.root

+2.catch all mapping

 Contrary to the intuitive tendency to start at the top we will start our discussion at the bottom of this code listing.
-The last line map.root maps the “/” url so that we can respond to a request for the root of our web application by using a controller and action method.
+The last line map.root maps the “/” url #1 so that we can respond to a request for the root of our web application by using a controller and action method.

-The next line is a catch all mapping that routes all requests to controllers and actions with the specified format.
-These parameters will also be available inside the controller in the params hash.Next we’ll start entering the realm of RESTful development.
+The next line is a catch all mapping #2 that routes all requests to controllers and actions with the specified format.
+These parameters will also be available inside the controller in the params hash.

+Restful development

+Next, we’ll start entering the realm of RESTful development.
 Where we talk about resources that we can manipulate by constructing a sentence.
 For example to request the list of all users one would have to construct the following phrase to send to the webserver: “GET /users”, to update a user with id 3 you would construct the sentence: “PUT /users/3”.
 In REST the HTTP verb plays an important role in telling the webserver what you want it to do.

-When you use resources Rails makes a couple of assumptions, which you can override change of course.
+When you use resources, Rails makes a couple of assumptions, which you can override or change, of course.
 Rails assumes that you have a couple of actions defined on your container.
-The list of actions can be found in table 7..
+The list of actions can be found in table 7.3.

-Table 7.: The default actions for a RESTful resource
+Table 7.3: The default actions for a RESTful resource